Xenland/BitShares/tasks.md

 1  BTC - generate an input via socket connection that can cause our client to crash.
 --------------------------------
-   must provide unit test that demonstrates the crash in reproduceable manner.
+   not yet open for dibs, but will be opened after we complete our initial security audit. must provide unit test that demonstrates the crash in reproduceable manner.

 2  BTC - generate full coverage tests for bts::bitname::fork_db
 --------------------------------
+    not yet open for dibs, but will be once the full funtionality is defined.
+Let me know if you are interested.

     must generate chains at least 2 years deep at 1 header every 5 minutes must handle populating the blocks in any order and generate the same result. must benchmark get_forks(), set_valid()